Your Go-to-Market Strategy

 Elements of Business Strategy

 Having clear objectives is critical for business strategy.
-The Collis Model below clarifies and focuses the work that you need to do in developing a business strategy.
+The Collis Model below clarifies the work required to develop a business strategy.
 When you think about it, it’s fairly definitive.
 This model allows an organization, or even an individual, to only spend their time and effort only on what’s important—objective, scope, and advantage.
 It gets rid of the peripheral “nonsense” in which businesses get caught up and which causes them to lose both effectiveness and efficiency.

 The objective should be specific, measurable, and time-bound.
-The scope defines the boundaries of where you will focus your resources.
+The scope defines the boundaries of where to focus your resources.
 The advantage is the power of an effective value proposition that has advantages over your competition.

 Connecting the Strategy to the Work of the Organization